-The plugins we have looked at in this method make the conversion process a lot easier, but you may find yourself having to tweak content after importing to get it quite right if a plugin doesn’t work perfectly the first time.
+The plugins we have looked at in this method make the conversion process a lot easier, but you may find yourself having to tweak content after importing to get it quite right.
+Especially if a plugin doesn’t work perfectly the first time.

 Outsourced Conversion (Paid)

 If you have decided to save yourself the time of trying to convert your Wix site by yourself, there are several sites and services offering to do Wix to WordPress conversions.
-One of the more established is CMS2CMS, which do migrations between all the major content management systems (CMS).
+One of the more established is a company called CMS2CMS.
+You can do a migration with CMS2CMS between all the major content management systems (CMS).

 Given the work involved in converting, these services are of course all paid offerings.
 CMS2CMS does not quote an actual price without you entering some data and doing a free demo migration (limited to a small number of pages), but they do say that full migrations start at $9.
 You can get an estimate using the calculator on their pricing page.